somil22/Power_BI_Presence_Insights/README.md

 # Power_BI_Presence_Insights

-Developed an HR Analytics Power BI dashboard, meticulously refining three months of data with Power Query for precise processing.
-Implemented a scalable approach using a parameterized function.
-Utilized DAX to introduce 7 key measures and certain KPIs, amplifying visual impact.
-This tool informs strategic HR decisions with practical insights, optimized processes, and adaptable data handling.
+Addressing the demand for insightful analytics, a Power BI dashboard was carefully developed for HR data.
+With 3 months of data, which underwent precise refinement using Power Query, adopting a scalable approach through a parameterized function.
+Using DAX, 7 key measures and some calculated columns were created.
+Certain KPIs were introduced, enhancing visual impact.
+This tool now serves to inform strategic decisions with practical insights, streamlined processes, and flexible data handling in real time.